-Some engineers think licensure is complete bullshit.
-But in the eyes of many, the PE license holds merit for the following reasons:
+Some engineers think licensure is utter bullshit.
+But for many, the PE license earns its stripes for these reasons:

-- A PE vows to protect the public by following a set code of ethics.
+- Generated work abides by a set code of ethics.

-Important Note: in most states in the U.S., you can work as an engineer in a company without a license.
-Or, under a licensed engineer without a license.
-But you can’t practice as a professional on your own without a license.
+Important Note: In most US states, you can work as an engineer within a company without a license or under a licensed engineer.
+However, you can’t practice solo as a professional without a license.

 Industries exempt from PE licensure

-- Testing every design component in countless scenarios
+- Test every design component in countless real-world scenarios.

-To me, all these exempt engineers should be able to use the “engineer” title.
-License or not.
+So, there’s no reason why exempt engineers shouldn’t be able to use the engineer title, license or not.

-Important Note: many states have industrial exemptions for non-licensed engineers.
-For example, in the aerospace field where the Federal Aviation Administration (FAA) regulates aircraft design.
+Important Note: Many states offer industrial exemptions for non-licensed engineers, like in the aerospace field where the Federal Aviation Administration (FAA) regulates aircraft design.

-The FAA has people who act like PEs, who review the designs.
-They’re referred to as Designated Engineering Representatives (DER).
-They have the knowledge to ensure aircraft designs meet industry standards.
+The FAA employs folks who act like PEs and review designs, called Designated Engineering Representatives (DER).
+They have the expertise to ensure aircraft designs meet industry standards.

 SpaceX engineers design rockets without licensure

-I dare anyone to dismiss an engineer working at SpaceX because of no licensure.
-Launching a shuttle into orbit and then relanding on a small platform in the ocean is no cakewalk.
+I dare anyone to snub a SpaceX engineer because they lack licensure.
+Launching a rocket into orbit and then landing it on a tiny platform in the ocean is no joke.

-Why is licensure even necessary anymore, when non-PEs get us to the moon and beyond?
+Why do we even need licensure when non-PEs get us to the moon and beyond?

-What’s the greater technical feat?
-The rocket designed by the non-PEs, or the rocket launch pad designed by the PEs?
+What’s the more impressive technical feat?
+The rocket designed by non-PEs or the rocket launch pad crafted by PEs?

-Important Note: There are two main requirements for professional practice in engineering, two components exist.
+Important Note: There are two main requirements for professional practice in engineering:

-- You need engineering skills to complete technical design work
+- Engineering skills to nail technical design work.

 However, for solo engineers, the PE license fills in for the employer.
-The PE license signals to the state and public on who to go after if something goes wrong.
+The PE license signals to the state and public who’s on the hook if something goes wrong.

 Graduating engineers versus PE licensure exam data